scality/vaultclient/QUICKSTART.md

 ```

 Or disable the ssl verification by using the option ```---noCaVerification```
-to the command line, like :
+to the command line, like:

 ```sh
 $> ./bin/vaultclient create-account --name accountName \